ronen-halevy/ronen-halevy.github.io/_posts/2021-11-15-kaggle-api-settings.md

 ## Authentication

-To authenticate, one should generate a token json file - as detailed next -  and store it under
+To authenticate, one should do 2 actions:
+1. Generate a token file - as detailed next.
+2. Store the token file under
 ```python
 ~/.kaggle
 ```